 The climate at Albuquerque is arid continental with large daily and seasonal temperature differences (Figure 1).
 Summers tend to be hot and dry; winters tend towards cool and humid.
 Peak precipitation occurs during the late summer/early fall during the peak of the North American Monsoon (monsoon), with a secondary peak in winter.
 Spring and fall tends towards warm and dry.
 At Albuquerque, precipitation averages 9.45" per year.
 In most months, precipitation is 0.75 in or less, but is higher during the monsoon season: July receives an average of 1.5 in, August 1.58 in, September 1.08 in, and October 1.02 in.
-Precipitation may fall as snow from October through April, but such snow rarely persists on the ground for more than one day in the study area.
+Precipitation may fall as snow from October through April, with average monthly snowfall peaking in December.